72. The Regensburg Address of Pope Benedict XVI, Part 1

 At this point, as far as understanding of God and thus the concrete practice of religion is concerned, we are faced with an unavoidable dilemma.
 Is the conviction that acting unreasonably contradicts God’s nature merely a Greek idea, or is it always and intrinsically true?

-In other words, when we say reasonableness is in line with God’s nature, is this just “Greek philosophy” or a timeless, eternal truth?.
+In other words, when we say reasonableness is in line with God’s nature.
+Is this just “Greek philosophy” or a timeless, eternal truth?.
 Answering this question will help us understand faith and reason.
 Can they be harmonized?, and if so, what binds these two together in absolute harmony while preserving their distinctness??

 As we ponder this, let us reflect on the brilliance of Benedict’s line of reasoning in this address.
 How we answer this question determines how we structure our lives and our societies.